-- Use subtitles on all videos and provide transcripts for any podcasts.
-Visit the Closed Captions on Recorded Materials of this guide for more information. - · Insert helpful alternative (alt) text for images for more information visit the Alternative Text and Captions for Images section of this guide. - · Shorten your URLs as they are read letter by letter and avoid saying "click here" rather use descriptive language such as "visit the conference website" for URLs. - · Avoid acronyms which can create insider/outsider language. - · Consider using content warnings depending on the material you will be sharing.
-For more information visit the Inclusive Introduction section of this Guide that discusses Content Warnings. - · Use CamelCase for your hashtags, by capitalizing the first letter of each word: #GoHawks - Be aware of color contrast and use a color contrast analyzer tool (https://www.tpgi.com/ color-contrast-checker/) to help make sure your contrast is accessible.
+- · Use subtitles on all videos. - · Insert helpful alternative (alt) text for images for more information visit the Alternative Text and Captions for Images section of this guide. - · Shorten your URLS as they are read letter by letter and avoid saying "click here" rather use descriptive language such as "visit the conference website" for URLS. - · Avoid acronyms which can create insider/outsider language. - · Consider using content warnings depending on the material you will be sharing. - · Use CamelCase for your hashtags, by capitalizing the first letter of each word: #GoHawks - · Be aware of color contrast and use a color contrast analyzer tool to help make sure your contrast is accessible.